 The CEFC has committed AUD125 million (US$93.13 million) on behalf of the Australian Government to help finance the development of grid infrastructure critical to the delivery of the Snowy 2.0 pumped hydro project.
 In its first major grid infrastructure investment, the CEFC will fund TransGrid Services to increase the amount of reliable and secure electricity to the National Energy Market (NEM).

-The CEFC corporate debt facility with TransGrid Services is part of complex project to connect Snowy 2.0 to the NEM.
+The CEFC corporate debt facility with TransGrid Services is part of a complex project to connect Snowy 2.0 to the NEM.
 TransGrid Services will draw on the CEFC finance to design, construct, operate and maintain a new 330kV switching station and associated transmission lines as part of its agreement with Snowy Hydro Limited to provide connection services for 30 years.

 Snowy 2.0 will offer an important economic stimulus, including the creation of about 4,000 jobs during construction.
 It will also support new Renewable Energy Zones in southern NSW, including 1,900 MW of renewables projects in construction or under development, by enhancing security and reliability of supply via Snowy 2.0.